MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 The Xbox Live Creators Program is a good starting point for Xbox Live if you are looking to familiarize yourself with Xbox Live development.
 No approval process from Microsoft is required to join this program, and there are minimal certification and publishing requirements.

-The Xbox Live Creators Program only supports the creation of titles for the [Universal Windows Platform](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) (UWP).
+The Xbox Live Creators Program only supports the creation of titles (games) for the [Universal Windows Platform](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) (UWP).
 These titles created as UWP games run on Windows 10 PCs and on Xbox One consoles.
 For more details about running UWP games on Xbox One, see [UWP on Xbox One](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/index).